Marta44/Stroll-Brighton/assets/docs/TESTING.md

 ## Responsiveness

 - I tested my website with all the emulated devices provided by Chrome DevTools.
 I have noticed that on iPad Pro(1024x1366) and other medium screen sizes the booking section had too much empty space under the contact form.
 I fixed this using min-height: fit-content.
-Also the height of the map wasn't proportionate so I set it to 50vh otherwise in px there was empty space under the map.
+Also the height of the map wasn't proportionate so I set it to 50vh otherwise in px there was too much empty space under the map.

 ## Cross Browser Testing

-- I tested the website on different browsers checking also the responsive mode: Google Chrome, Microsoft Edge, Safari, Opera and Firefox.
+- I tested the website on different browsers checking also the responsive mode on Google Chrome, Microsoft Edge, Safari, Opera and Firefox.
 - Viewed on the following physical devices: iPhone 7 (375px), iPad Air2(9.7 inch), iPad Pro (10.5 inch), iPhone11(6.1 inch), Samsung Galaxy A30(5.7 inch), Huawei Matebook 13(13 inch), HP EliteBook (14 inch).